zombie9/zomboji/README.md

 ### `This project is:`

 a.
-A zombie-based emoji or avatar customisation system<br />
+A zombie customisation system<br />
 b.
 An exercise in React frontend ui development<br />

 In the project directory, you can run: